b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ```

 The Pearson correlation coefficients are small and not statistically significant
 (p > 0.05).
-But since the two clusters of points lie on the opposite sides of
+But since the two clusters of points lie on the opposite corners of
 the graph, then the overall correlation measures their spread alongside the
 imaginary dashed line in @fig:ch07miceBodyLengths.
 This inflates the value of
+the coefficient (compare with the explanation for `z1`, `z2` and `jitter` in
-the coefficient.
-Therefore, it is always good to inspect a graph (scatter plot)
+@sec:assoc_pred_correlation).
+Therefore, it is always good to inspect a graph
-to see if there are any clusters of points.
-The clusters are usually a result of
+(scatter plot) to see if there are any clusters of points.
+The clusters are
-some grouping present in the data (either different experimental
+usually a result of some grouping present in the data (either different
-groups/treatments or due to some natural grouping).
-Sometimes we may be unaware
+experimental groups/treatments or due to some natural grouping).
+Sometimes we
-of the groups in our data set.
-Still, if we do know about them, then it is a
+may be unaware of the groups in our data set.
+Still, if we do know about them,
-good idea to inspect the overall correlation and the correlation coefficients
+then it is a good idea to inspect the overall correlation and the correlation
-for each of the groups.
+coefficient for each of the groups separately.

 As the last example let's take a look at this data frame.